 Frequently Asked Questions

-If you cancel your charter, or fail to show up at time of departure, $100 of your $200 charter fee is non-refundable.
-We will evaluate cancellations on a case-by-case basis, i.e. family emergencies, sickness, etc.
+If you cancel your charter, or fail to show up at time of departure, $100 of your $200 charter fee is non-refundable, not including any booking fees.
+We will evaluate cancellations on a case-by-case basis.

 If we cancel, you will receive a full refund.
-Reasons we many cancel include, but are not limited to, the following:
+Reasons we may cancel include, but are not limited to, the following:

 What We Provide